 When it comes to Slayers Revolution, the timeline from episode to episode is rather choppy.
 In addition, the timeline for some of the events in the series is also questionable, because conflicting information is given within the 13 episodes of The Slayers Revolution.
 Also, the story just kind of stops at the end of this series, since the rest of the story is in The Slayers Evolution-R. While there is some enjoyable humor in The Slayers Revolution, I feel that this series is weaker than the previous three series of Slayers.

 For The Slayers Evolution-R, I have to say that I felt that the pacing for this story arc wasn’t very strong.
-The first four episodes are essentially “filler,” with only one or two real events of consequence that actually advance the plot taking place.
+The first four episodes are essentially “filler,” with only one or two real events of consequence that advance the plot.
 The early episodes in this series also suffer from the choppy time flow that was rampant in The Slayers Revolution.
 I also found myself being rather unimpressed by how the series ended.
-While I felt The Slayers Evolution-R was a little better than The Slayers Revolution, it still doesn’t quite measure up with the first three seasons of The Slayers.
+While I felt The Slayers Evolution-R was a little better than The Slayers Revolution, it still doesn’t quite measure up with the first three seasons of Slayers.

-Slayers does have some good humor in it, although some of the humor does end up wearing a little thin by the end of the television anime series.
+Slayers does have some good humor in it, although some of it does end up wearing a little thin by the end of the television anime series.
 Lina Inverse and her band of companions are characters you come to care about, even if some of the stories they find themselves in aren’t as strong as they could be.

 If you enjoy fantasy anime series with some humor in it, then you’ll probably enjoy Slayers.
-However, I would personally recommend focusing on the first two or three seasons of the television anime series; in my opinion, you’re not missing much if you skip The Slayers Revolution and The Slayers Evolution-R.
+However, I would personally recommend focusing on the first two or three seasons of the television anime series.
+In my opinion, you’re not missing much if you skip The Slayers Revolution and The Slayers Evolution-R.